ilex-paraguariensis/yerbamate/README.md

 <h1 style="color:green"><span style="color:green">Maté 🧉</span></h1>

 ## What is Maté?
-It is a tool for building research projects in the field of deep learning with [Pytorch](https://pytorch.org/) and builds on top of [Lightning](https://www.pytorchlightning.ai/) and does not replace their functionalities.
+It is a tool for building research projects in the field of deep learning with [Pytorch](https://pytorch.org/) and builds on top of [Lightning](https://www.pytorchlightning.ai/) and does not replaces their functionalities.
 It targets some of the following issues in DL research:

 - reproducibility
 - replicability
 - transparency

 It also makes development fast and easy.
-You should focus more on the model, and less on boilerplate code.
+It helps you to focus on the model, and less on boilerplate code.

 ### A word of notice
 This project is still at its early stages and is not ready for production.
 Some features are not yet implemented, and some are not yet stable.